Chapter 1 Introductory Statistics in R

 ## 1 factor numeric numeric numeric factor

-No we can check the summary values again for only numeric values (i.e., the use of the select(where(is.numeric)) function).
+Now calculate the summary statistics for only numeric variables (i.e., the use of the select(where(is.numeric)) function).

 summarize(across(everything(),